alifar76/TFMicrobiome/README.md

 DISCLAIMER
 ------

 Currently, work is in under progress for this proof-of-concept project.
-The README file along with the ```tensorflow_microbiome.py``` script will keep on changing accordingly.
+The README file along with the Python scripts will keep on changing accordingly.

 Background